LoginRadius/python-sdk/README.md

 -------
 >Disclaimer:<br>
 This library is meant to help you with a quick implementation of the LoginRadius platform and also to serve as a reference point for the LoginRadius API.
-Keep in mind that it is an open source library, which means you are free to download and customize the library functions based on your specific application needs.
+Keep in mind that it is an open-source library, which means you are free to download and customize the library functions based on your specific application needs.

 ### Prerequisites